IceCreamYou/THREE.Terrain/README.md

 You then have access to the `THREE.Terrain` object.
 (Make sure the `three.js` library is loaded first.)

-Tested with three.js
-[r71](https://github.com/mrdoob/three.js/releases/tag/r71).
-Use the
-[1.2.0](https://github.com/IceCreamYou/THREE.Terrain/releases/tag/1.2.0)
-release of this project with three.js r67 - r70.
+The latest releases have been tested with three.js [r71](https://github.com/mrdoob/three.js/releases/tag/r71).
+Use the [1.2.0](https://github.com/IceCreamYou/THREE.Terrain/releases/tag/1.2.0) release of this project if you are using three.js r67 - r70.

 ### Procedurally Generate a Terrain